 Foster informal exchange between leaders in the field and engage young investigators.

-Foster research collaboration on decompensated cirrhosis within Canada, North America and beyond.
+Foster research collaboration on autoimmune liver disease within Canada, North America and beyond.

 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada and accredited by the Canadian Association for the Study of the Liver.
 Participants can claim up to a maximum of 11 study credits.

 Meeting attendees who are specialist physicians may claim their credits directly online by visiting MAINPORT to record learning and outcomes.